katyayani-prakash/Data-Science/README.md

 # Data-Science

-This repo contains all codes, submissions, and reports submitted as part of the graduate level course of COMP 598 at McGill.
+This repo contains all codes, submissions, and reports submitted as part of the graduate level course COMP 598 at McGill.